The 2 Best SBA Franchise Loans

 As the name suggests, equipment loans are intended specifically to pay for the purchase of the expensive machinery and tools you need to run your franchise.
 If your lender approves your application—in which they’ll most closely consider the equipment’s expected resale value, rather than your business’s finances—they’ll front you up to 100% of the capital you need to purchase that machinery.
 You’ll repay your loan, plus interest, over time.

-The SBA offers several loan programs, but your two best SBA franchise loan options are an SBA 7(a) loan or an SBA CDC/504 loan—but it may be possible to secure a combination of the two, if need be.
+There are several SBA loan programs, but your two best SBA franchise loan options are an SBA 7(a) loan or an SBA CDC/504 loan—but it may be possible to secure a combination of the two, if need be.
 And unless you specifically need to purchase, refinance, or renovate your franchise’s real estate or machinery, an SBA 7(a) loan is the way to go.
 It’s the most flexible SBA loan available, which you can use toward almost any expense required to buy, operate, or expand your franchise.
 Just know that neither type of SBA loan can be used to cover your franchise’s ongoing royalty fees.

 But if you’re not a candidate for an SBA franchise loan, you have other choices.
 Franchisor financing, shorter-term loans, or equipment loans may offer you just the right amount of funding for your needs, and may provide you with your required funds on a much shorter timeline and looser eligibility standards.